spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-api-glue-application-feature-integration.md

 ---
-title: Glue API - Glue application feature integration
+title: Glue API - Glue Application feature integration
 description: This guide will navigate you through the process of installing and configuring the Glue Application feature in Spryker OS.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template